Catsnake Explains: Legacy Propositions

 - Narratively Powerful – This is a bit of a secret sauce, but at Catsnake we believe nothing is more powerful than a great story.
 If you’d like to learn a little more about the most effective narrative structures for charities, check out our previous blog series on just that!

-But if you can’t wait to learn more, or are considering starting your own proposition journey, please do get in touch with Shenley ([email protected]).
+If you would like to learn more about our approach, or are considering starting your own proposition journey, please do get in touch with Shenley ([email protected]).